Hairpin turn: Railways

-If a railway curves back on itself like a hairpin turn, it is called a horseshoe curve.
+Where a railway curves back on itself like a hairpin turn, it is called a horseshoe curve.
 The Pennsylvania Railroad built one in Blair County, Pennsylvania, which ascends the Eastern Continental Divide from the east.
 However, the radius of curvature is much larger than that of a typical road hairpin.
-See this example at Zlatoust or Hillclimbing for other railway ascent methods.
+See this example at Zlatoust or hillclimbing for other railway ascent methods.

 Skiing

 Sections known as hairpins are also found in the slalom discipline of alpine skiing.
 A hairpin consists of two consecutive vertical or "closed gates", which must be negotiated very quickly.
 Three or more consecutive closed gates are known as a flush.